All set to evaluate the most prominent brain-related ventures.

 “And, together, these six scientists make a particularly competent team,” says Professor Thomas Sinkjær, Director of Research at the Lundbeck Foundation.

 These are the members of the Grants & Prizes Panel:

 - Professor Ray Dolan, Director of the Max Planck UCL Centre for Computational Psychiatry and Ageing Research (a collaboration between University College London, UK, and the Max Planck Institute, Germany).
 Dolan was one of the three scientists who were awarded The Brain Prize by the Lundbeck Foundation in 2017.

 - Professor Michael Kjær, Department of Clinical Medicine, Bispebjerg Hospital and the University of Copenhagen.
-Member of the Lundbeck Foundation Board of Trustees.
+Member of the Lundbeck Foundation Board of Directors.

 - Professor Susanne Krüger Kjær, Gynaecology Clinic, Rigshospitalet, University of Copenhagen, and the Danish Cancer Society.
-Member of the Lundbeck Foundation Board of Trustees.
+Member of the Lundbeck Foundation Board of Directors.

 - Professor Monica di Luca, Faculty of Pharmacology, University of Milan, Italy.
 Monica di Luca is also President of the European Brain Council (EBC).

 - Professor Gunhild Waldemar, Neurology Clinic, Rigshospitalet, University of Copenhagen.
-Member of the Lundbeck Foundation Board of Trustees.
+Member of the Lundbeck Foundation Board of Directors.